Lecrae: Awards and nominations

-In 2016, he received an honorary doctorate in music from the Canada Christian College of Whitby (Ontario) for his commitment to sharing a message of hope with disadvantaged young people.
+In 2016, Lecrae received an honorary doctorate in music from the Canada Christian College of Whitby, Ontario, for his commitment to sharing a message of hope with disadvantaged young people.

-Lecrae has won many music awards over the space of his career, including two Grammy Awards and eight Dove Awards.
+Lecrae has won many music awards over the space of his career, including four Grammy Awards and twelve Dove Awards.
 In 2013, he became the first hip hop artist to win the Grammy Award for Best Gospel Album, which was awarded to his sixth album, Gravity, and in 2015 became the first rapper to win the BET Award for Best Gospel Artist.